Neonatal and Infant Developmental Program

 The University of Southern Mississippi’s Neonatal and Infant Developmental Program operates in collaboration with healthcare organizations including Southern Mississippi Neonatology, Forrest General Hospital, and Neonatal Developmental Care, LLC.

-University department affiliations include The Department of Speech and Hearing Sciences, Speech & Hearing Clinic, The Children’s Center for Communication and Development, The Department of Public Health, and The Department of Child and Family Studies.
+University department affiliations include The Department of Speech and Hearing Sciences, Speech, Language and Hearing Clinic, The Children’s Center for Communication and Development, The Department of Public Health, and The Department of Child and Family Studies.

 Also See www.NeonatalDevelopmentalCare.com